russellshen/MinimaLIST-Project/README.md

   that can convert natural language to **EngLISP** and back, nor even a cursory fully worked out mockup.
   - I have only provided hints to convince you to take this project seriously.
+- Because this idea is greatly intersecting with the current-day craze over LLMs, I pragmatically realized that it was the most monetizable idea that I have come up with for this project in general, leading me to try to elaborate it and make it a high priority.
+  - For LLM use, simply translate the natural language text corpus ahead of time into **EngLISP** format, translate natural language user prompts on the fly into **EngLISP** format, let the LLM architecture do what it originally was doing but on my semantic substrate, and translate the result in **EngLISP** back into the user's chosen natural language.
+  - Alternatively, the user can choose to write their prompts and receive their outputs in **EngLISP** directly.
+- **EngLISP** is not just a flagship of this project but my most highly-developed IP that I must reiterate is a product of my intellectual labor and no one else's, neither another author nor any educational institution, nor has another author nor an educational institution provided any information to me that caused me to revise my **EngLISP** idea.
+- At the time that I created **EngLISP** as involving English, Lisp, an intermediate language, and a LLM semantic substrate, I was not enrolled in any educational institution, nor was I conversing with any other person about this idea (2025-08-01).
+  - Before that, I had a nebulous floating idea about English written in Lisp format and called it "EngLISP" for a few years, but me taking that loose conception and turning it into an intermediate language and a semantic substrate for LLMs dated to that aforementioned date in 2025.
+I still have some unpublished writings of mine that talk about my previous conception of it but I at that time nonetheless imagined it as a new kind of precise constructed language for causal human use, not yet weaponized into an instrument in natural language processing to rid LLMs of their endemic issues with hallucinations due to lack of real semantic grasp and only running text-completion algorithms on the messiness of natural language corpuses instead of the cleanest most regularized representation of natural language semantic content as possible.
+  - I never relinquished any part of my IP over it to any other person or institution.
+- The specific people and bodies of people whom I would expect to nefariously try to claim this IP of mine are the reason for me to write so much unpleasant "legalese" self-defense language in this FAQ.
+  - We live not in a high-trust utopia but those who not only treat academic research as a zero-sum game but are unable or unwilling to produce their own ideas.
+  - Academic institutions will try to assert their ownership stake over their students and faculty and only through legal hedging and a paper trail can these demons be taken down to prevent them from skimming all or part of the proceeds and credit from those who never used any of their resources for this project to begin with.
+In particular, they would want evidence that I had developed this idea on my own prior to being an official part of the university community.
+  - As for collaborative work on the graduate school level, it is too easy for the collaborators in name only to assert ownership over the whole idea even if they did nothing to produce the idea nor to flesh it out.
+    One has to word the collaborative work defensively and cite one's own original public writings to make it clear that only one of the "collaborators" produced the concept and the others are just there for entirely uncreative peripheral work.
+Timestamps must show that the entire body of the concept existed prior to the "collaborators" even knowing about the concept.
+  - Such levels of academic intrigue compel me to never again use my own original university-unrelated work in university settings where the school itself or my colleagues can try to assert their ownership in my IP and force a messy conflict in law that I will win because I have the timestamped paper trail, but obviously would be a huge waste of my time and an unnecessary stressor.
+  - I hope that helps explain my legal self-defense language and absolves me of being "paranoid" or an "asshole" when these two cases of IP violation occur to all kinds of nice trusting creative researchers living in this zero-sum world where many other actors simply specialize in optimizing how to claim what was never theirs to begin with.

 **Where did I previously base this project on the public Internet?**
 - I originally hosted this **MinimaLIST** project on the Medium platform but I realized that GitHub suits